Oregon Zoo: California Condors

+The Crater Lake newt or Mazama newt, Taricha granulosa mazamae, is a subspecies of the rough-skinned newt.
+Found only in Crater Lake, Oregon.
+Crater Lake newts are genetically and morphologically distinct from neighboring rough-skinned newts, with the most notable differences being a comparative lack of tetrodotoxin in their skin, and a darker ventral surface.
+While other members of their species have orange lower surfaces, in an example of aposematic coloration to warn predators of their toxicity, Crater Lake newts were the apex predators in their environment for thousands of years, and lost the highly toxic skin of their ancestors.

+The Crater Lake newt population is under threat due to predation from invasive crayfish and rainbow trout that have been introduced into the lake.
+Beginning in 2025, the Oregon Zoo partnered with the National Park Service and the High Desert Museum in an effort to remove a population of newts and bring them to the Oregon Zoo where they are attempting to breed newts in captivity with the ambition to return them to the lake once the invasive species problems can be mitigated.

 Pacific Northwest Frogs and Turtles

 From 1998 to 2012 the zoo partnered on a recovery effort for endangered Oregon spotted frogs, a candidate for listing under the federal Endangered Species Act, and currently collaborates on a head-start and release program for northern leopard frogs.
 Frog eggs are collected and hatched at the Oregon Zoo or the Cedar Creek Correction Center, which has partnered with the zoo since 2009.
 Juvenile frogs are then released into the wild, with a goal of creating a self-sustaining population.
 The captive rearing project works in collaboration with regional zoos and aquariums to save Pacific Northwest frog species imperiled by loss of habitat, invasive predators and the deadly chytrid fungus, which has quickly spread from Africa to threaten amphibian populations worldwide.

 The Oregon Zoo's Western Pond Turtle Recovery Project has helped establish two new western pond turtle populations in the Columbia River Gorge, where invasive bullfrogs have driven the tiny species to the brink of extinction.
 Infant pond turtles are collected and raised in the project lab at the zoo until they large enough to be safely released back into the wild.
 More than 1,500 turtles have been released in the Columbia Gorge since 1990, with a 95 percent annual survival rate.